 Increased unsprung weight is the quickest way to increase fuel consumption.
 The heavier tires directly affect the consumption since it’s below the suspension which means the engine and drivetrain is required to work harder to move the heavier wheels along.
 This is especially true when pulling off.

 The Jimny’s engine performance doesn’t easily absorb heavy accessories so commonly found on off-road vehicles, so be mindful of how much weight you add, since it will have a noticeable effect on performance and economy.

 Does Big Tires Affect Performance on the Jimny?

-Yes, many owners have reported a slightly more sluggish performance on pull off, however, once the momentum picks up it becomes less noticeable.
+Yes, many owners have reported a slightly more sluggish performance on pull-off, however, once the momentum picks up it becomes less noticeable.
 The heavier tires increase the breaking distance slightly too, so you’ll need to compensate for these increases by adjusting your driving style slightly.
 It’s not a major difference, but it is there if you know your Jimny well.
-These vehicles are very sensitive to weight and are especially true with Jimny’s since they have very modest torque figures.
+These vehicles are very sensitive to weight and this is especially true with Jimny’s since they have very modest torque figures.

 - Jimny wheel spacers (Amazon)

 - 30mm Front Coil Spacer -up to 2018 (Amazon)

 - Jimny Gen3&4 Complete 50mm Lift kit (Amazon)